drupalprojects/quiz/README.txt

 -------
 - Specification:      Robert Douglass
 - Original author:    Károly Négyesi
+- Update to Drupal 5: Wim Mostrey and riverfr0zen
 - Current maintainer: Angela Byron

 I'd like to extend a heart-felt thank you to the folks at Google for their